On Possibilities of High Precision Fundamental Physics Experiments in Spin-Transparent Storage Rings of Low Energy Polarized Electron Beams: New Proposed Concept

 We assume that, at the start of integration in Eq.~\ref{eq:K}, the spin frame is aligned with the accelerator and lab frames.
 Since the spin frame returns to its initial orientation after each turn around the orbit, it always coincides with the accelerator and lab reference frames at the start point.
 Therefore, the spin rotation components given by Eqs.~\ref{eq:N}--\ref{eq:P} and~\ref{eq:R} are the same in all three reference frames.

 The closed expressions in Eqs.~\ref{eq:N}--\ref{eq:P} and~\ref{eq:R} make it straightforward to analyze the parametric dependence of the EDM spin rotation.
 One can see that the EDM spin rotation axis lies in the horizontal plane.
-Besides the fundamental constant G, the EDM spin rotation in Eq.~\ref{eq:R} only depends on the choice of the electron beam energies $\gamma_1$ and $\gamma_2$.
-The magnitude of the EDM spin rotation per unit $\eta$ per turn, $\partial^2 \left| \psi_{\rm EDM}^{\rm ST} \right|/(\partial \eta \partial N)$, is plotted in Fig.~\ref{fig:EDMperTurn} as a function of $\gamma_1$ and $\gamma_2$.
-As expected, the EDM signal goes to zero on the diagonal of Fig.~\ref{fig:EDMperTurn} where $\gamma_1=\gamma_2$ and the spin dynamics reduces to that in a single-energy spin transparent ring.
+Besides the fundamental constant $G$, the EDM spin rotation in Eq.~\ref{eq:R} only depends on the choice of the electron beam energies $\gamma_1$ and $\gamma_2$.
+The magnitude of the EDM spin rotation per unit $\eta$ per turn $N$, $\partial^2 \left| \psi_{\rm EDM}^{\rm OT} \right|/(\partial \eta \partial N)$, is plotted in Fig.~\ref{fig:EDMperTurn} as a function of $\gamma_1$ and $\gamma_2$.
+As expected, the EDM signal goes to zero on the diagonal of Fig.~\ref{fig:EDMperTurn} where $\gamma_1=\gamma_2$ and the spin dynamics reduces to that in a single-energy ST ring.
 Reaching a substantial EDM signal requires a significant difference between $\gamma_1$ and $\gamma_2$.
+However, while increasing the energy difference provides a greater EDM spin rotation per single turn, it is also associated with increase in the ring size and therefore increase in the revolution time.
+Since the figure of merit is the EDM signal build up per unit time, one must optimize the signal per turn and the revolution time together to maximize their ratio.

-For the discussion below, we select conservative energies and the energy difference corresponding to $\gamma_1=1.4$ and $\gamma_2=2.6$, {\em i.e.} the static longitudinal electric field corresponds to 600 kV acceleration/deceleration.
+In the discussion below, we select conservative energies and their difference corresponding to $\gamma_1=1.4$ and $\gamma_2=2.6$, {\em i.e.}, the electrostatic potential difference over the accelerating/decelerating gaps corresponds to 600~kV.

-For the choice of $\gamma_1=1.4$ and $\gamma_2=2.6$, the EDM precession is $\partial^2 \left| \psi_{\rm EDM}^{\rm ST} \right|/(\partial \eta \partial N)=4.24$ rad.
-For comparison, let us consider the EDM precession $\partial^2 \left| \psi_{\rm EDM,ME}^{\rm ST} \right|/(\partial \eta \partial N)$ that one gets in a racetrack at the magic energy (ME).
+For the choice of $\gamma_1=1.4$ and $\gamma_2=2.6$, the EDM precession is $\partial^2 \left| \psi_{\rm EDM}^{\rm OT} \right|/(\partial \eta \partial N)=4.24$ rad.
+For comparison, let us consider the EDM precession $\partial^2 \left| \psi_{\rm EDM,ME}^{\rm OT} \right|/(\partial \eta \partial N)$ that one gets in a racetrack at the magic energy (ME).
 One can readily obtain its expression from Eq.~\ref{eq:E}:

-However, what is important for EDM measurement is not the EDM rotation per turn but the EDM rotation per unit time.
-To estimate the revolution time, let us assume bending and accelerating/decelerating electric fields of $|E|=10$ MV/m.
-We also assume a packing factor of 0.5.
-Then the electron revolution time around the spin transparent ring of Fig.~\ref{fig:ring_schematics} is
+To compare the efficiencies of the two-energy ST and magic-energy concepts, we need to evaluate their achievable rates of the EDM spin rotation per unit time.
+This in turn requires estimates of their typical revolution times.
+Let us assume bending and accelerating/decelerating electric fields of $|E|=10$ MV/m.
+We also assume that these fields constitute only a half of the ring circumference, {\em i.e.}, a packing factor of 0.5.
+The rest of the ring is occupied by other machine components and experimental apparatus.
+The electron revolution time in the two-energy ST ring of Fig.~\ref{fig:ring_schematics} is

 The EDM spin rotation per unit time is